 The Mare Liberum

-Today's Mare Liberum was previously called GO46 and was used as a seaworthy cutter in the Netherlands.
-Built in 1917, she celebrated her 100th birthday in 2017 and can look back on a long history.
+The MARE LIBERUM was previously called GO46 and used as a cutter in the Netherlands.
+Built in 1917, it celebrated its 100th anniversary two years ago and can tell about a long history.

 In 2015, the vessel was called SEA-WATCH by the german NGO of the same name.
 It was one of the first civilian search and rescue vessels in the Mediterranean.
 Over the years, the ship became not only a symbol of civilian humanitarian engagement but also a witness to failing European migration policy.
 It became clear that the European Union continues to knowingly accept the dying and disappearing of people at its external borders.